 To begin, click on the ‘Geotag’ tab, which will display the screen shown.

 You’ll notice that the data which has been downloaded in the previous tabs is automatically recognised here.
 An output is given for the number of images, PPK trigger events, and autopilot logs found within the project folder.
 It is advised to check that these align with your expectations.

-Next, choose the output directory and insert the base station data into the box as shown (if not done already).
+Next, insert the base station data into the box as shown (if not done already).
 For the RINEX files, ensure that you add all 3 files (xxg, xxo, xxn).
 Note that you can first choose the type of processing you wish to do;

 It is worth noting that options 3 and 4 will only yield accuracies of around 2-3m for each geotag.